CurtsApp/sappblog/content/docs/dune_pt_3.md

 They are trained to maximize mental and physical human potential, leading them to have incredibly sharp senses and become capable of making computer-like calculations in their heads.
 The Bene Gesserit training makes its members something close to evolutional superiors among the human race.
 They are capable of controlling their body chemistry and consciously affecting processes in the body that most people have no control over.
 The Bene Gesserit are led by the Reverend Mother Superior, who has supreme control over the order, and their headquarters are on the planet of Wallach IX.

 Lady Jessica and Gaius Helen Mohaiam are the present members of the Bene Gesserit.
-Princess Irulan Corrino is a Bene Gesserit inititate.
+Lady Margot Fenring is a Bene Gesserit inititate.

 ### Landsraad Houses Minor
 #### House Harkonnen